vteague/contactTracing/README.md

 This blog post is joint work by

-Chris Culnane, Eleanor McMurtry, Robert Merkel and Vanessa Teague
+Chris Culnane, Eleanor McMurtry, Robert Merkel and Vanessa Teague.

 It is made on a best-effort basis using decompiled code from the app, without access to server-side code or technical documentation.

-##Overview
+## Overview

 The Australian COVID Safe app's architecture seems approximately similar to the Singaporean TraceTogether architecture, but there are some important differences that users should understand when they are deciding whether to install the app.
 Not all of these have been well understood by the Privacy Impact Assessment (PIA) or the Department of Health's response to it.